 AlwaysAI provides starter apps which are convenient starting points for building your own computer vision applications.
 Once you have the alwaysAI CLI installed, download and view the latest starter apps using:

 You should see two starter apps called nvidia_autonomous_vehicle_semantic_segmentation and nvidia_realtime_object_detector, which are starter apps formatted to be run on the Jetson Nano.
-(The major difference in these starter apps as compared to the others is the use of a “Nano” base image in the Dockerfile.)
-Here are the contents of the Dockerfile in each NVIDIA app:
+These apps use the

 NVIDIA Autonomous Vehicle Semantic Segmentation